Light-2406/Light-2406/README.md

+Hi !
 I am Light aka Kira 💀, a visionary and master strategist.
 My code is my weapon, and my intellect is my shield.
 I seek perfection and precision in all that I create.
 Join me, and together we can reshape the world, one line of code at a time.